By Yeonwoo Shim

 Dan-ah Kim is a Brooklyn-based illustrator whose career is an artistic mélange, all rooted in storytelling.
 She works in film and television as a graphic designer, creating props, signage, and dressing for sets.
 Her fine artwork, largely mixed media comprised of gouache, pencil, and thread has been shown in galleries and shops all over the US, as well as in London and Paris.
 The Grandmaster’s Daughter is her debut.

-Yeonwoo Shim is a high school student from South Korea who is passionate about accessibility and diversity in children’s education.
-She has a strong aspiration to learn and loves telling stories, whether it’s through writing, art, speech, or acting.
-Outside of school, she enjoys grabbing her camera and taking photos of the world around her through photography.
+Yeonwoo Shim is a student at Vanderbilt University who hopes to increase accessibility and diversity in children’s literature.
 Coming from an Asian-American immigrant family, she grew up seeing a lack of diversity in the books she read, but hopes that through WNDB, she can help more diverse characters come under the spotlight.